astronomer/docs/learn/airflow-sagemaker.md

 :::info

 If you are uncertain which method you use to connect to AWS, contact your AWS Administrator.
-These steps may not fit your desired authentication mechanism
+These steps may not fit your desired authentication mechanism.

 :::